Welcome to ASKNu

 Katherine Johnson

 Katherine Johnson was a mathematician who worked at NASA.
 She used her analysis of flight paths to improve safety and help send astronauts to the moon.
-The intricacy which she worked with the lack of technology present at the time is continually praised.
-She was one of the first African-American women to work at NASA, she sadly passed in 2020.
+The intricacy with which she worked despite the lack of technology at the time is continually praised.
+She was one of the first African-American women to work at NASA.
+She sadly passed in 2020.

 Susan Kare